-While the two cameras under review share the same sensor size, the T5i offers a higher resolution of 17.9 megapixel, compared with 10.1 MP of the 40D.
-This megapixel advantage translates into a 33 percent gain in linear resolution.
+While the two cameras under review share the same sensor size, the T5i offers a higher resolution of 17.9 megapixels, compared with 10.1 MP of the 40D.
+This megapixels advantage translates into a 33 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the T5i has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.31μm versus 5.73μm for the 40D).
 However, it should be noted that the T5i is much more recent (by 5 years and 7 months) than the 40D, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The T5i indeed provides for movie recording, while the 40D does not.
 The highest resolution format that the T5i can use is 1080/30p.